ceph/ceph/doc/install/chef.rst

 	knife node list

-A list of the nodes you've boostrapped should appear.
+A list of the nodes you've configured should appear.

 See the `Deploy With Chef <../../config-cluster/chef>`_ section for information